-Are you looking for how to open RAR files?
+Are you looking for how to open RAR files on Mac?
 Many of the files you download from the Internet are .rar files.
-And you need to extract RAR files before you can view and use them on your Mac.
+And you need to extract RAR files with a RAR file opener before you can view and use them on your Mac.

 About RAR Files

 RAR files (Roshal Archive Compressed file) are one of the most common archive file formats, used extensively on the Internet for high data transmission and sharing.
 People use these compressed archive files to reduce the overall size and bundle together files and even folders into a single file.

 That single RAR file is then small enough to send via email or other sharing methods.

 Similar to other archive file types (such as ZIP files,) RAR files are data containers.
 After you download RAR files from the Internet, you must unpack its contents to use it.